MARXdown/MARXdown.github.io/about.md

 title: About Us
 ---

-MARXdown is interested in creating lightweight, minimal reading editions of key Marxist texts that are multi-layered, legible, and held in common.
+MARXdown is interested in creating minimal reading editions of important texts that are legible and public.
 Our goal is to cooperate together to create critical reading guides and supplemental historical and sociological studies, in easily accessible and user-friendly interfaces to which anyone may contribute.

 * * *